 How do I change my federal tax status and/or allowances?
-Changes to your tax withholdings can be done by visiting the Payroll Office and completing a W-4.
-The form is processed immediately and the new calculations will take place immediately.
+You can change your federal income tax withholdings by going to the Payroll Department and completing a W4 form.
+Once the form is completed online, the new calculations will take place immediately.